pk98723/K8s/README.md

 We are using Yaml - It is super simple easy to use and it is clean, mostly Yaml is used as serialized and configuration language.
 In most of the tools like prmothesis this is used.

+Questions:
-create a pod using the imperatice command and se nginx as image
+1. Create a pod using the imperative command and se nginx as image

-create the yaml from the nginx created in task1 and update the pod name and use that to create a new pod
+2. Create the yaml from the nginx created in task1 and update the pod name and use that to create a new pod

-apply the below yaml and fix the error
+3. Apply the below yaml and fix the error

 apiVersion: v1
 kind: Pod